-DSAs are grants to help students who are disabled or have long-term medical conditions, mental health conditions or specific learning difficulties such as dyslexia or dyspraxia.
-These may include specialist equipment, non-medical helpers and additional travel costs.
+DSAs are grants, available from Student Finance, to help students who are disabled or have long-term medical conditions, mental health conditions or specific learning difficulties such as dyslexia or dyspraxia.
+You may need extra financial support with your studies due to your impairment and DSA grants may help with the cost of specialist equipment, non-medical helpers and additional travel costs.

 You can only apply if you are a postgraduate student studying full time for a minimum of one year.
-Part-time students are also eligible, providing the course takes you no more than four times as long to complete as the full-time equivalent.
+Part-time students are also eligible, although your course intensity can affect how much funding you receive.
+You can check this with your chosen institution.

 Postgraduate DSAs are not 'means' tested, meaning that your income, background and savings will not be taken into account when determining how much you will receive.
-Instead, a 'needs assessment' will be carried out to determine what support you need for specialist equipment, non-medical helpers and travel.
+Instead, a 'needs assessment' will be carried out to decide what help you need.

-In England, Wales and Northern Ireland, the maximum amount for 2013/14 is £10,260 per year, which covers all costs.
-Postgraduate DSAs are assessed by Student Finance England and Student Finance Wales .
+In England, Wales and Northern Ireland, the maximum amount for 2014/15 is £10,362 per year, which covers all costs.
+Postgraduate DSAs are assessed and processed by:

 Students from Northern Ireland will need to contact their local Education and Library Board (ELB).
 Search for your local ELB at Student Finance Northern Ireland .
-In Scotland, DSAs are available at undergraduate rates, with the allowance amount depending on your needs assessment and subsequent requirements.
-Allowances in Scotland are provided by the Student Awards Agency for Scotland (SAAS)
+In Scotland the allowance amount is dependent on your needs assessment and subsequent requirements.
+Allowances in Scotland are provided by the Student Awards Agency for Scotland (SAAS) .

-The application process can take up to four months to complete.
+The application process can take up to three months to complete.
 If your application is turned down you can appeal and ask for your case to be reviewed.